SoulFireMage/Katiya_Starship/content/mathsummaries/Complex Analysis_ Leverage Map.md

 > *If f is holomorphic inside and on a simple closed curve γ, and a is inside γ:*
 > $$f(a) = \frac{1}{2\pi i} \oint_\gamma \frac{f(z)}{z-a} \, dz$$

-**Why it matters:** The value of f at any interior point is determined by its values on the boundary!
+**Importance:** The value of f at any interior point is determined by its values on the boundary!
 This is extraordinary—no real analog exists.

 **Consequences:**

 - f is infinitely differentiable: f⁽ⁿ⁾(a) = (n!/2πi) ∮ f(z)/(z-a)ⁿ⁺¹ dz
 - f equals its Taylor series (analytic)
 - Maximum modulus principle